 We love Singapore.
 This is our home and we believe that diversity is a cornerstone to our civil society.

-Like it or not, LGBT individuals exist.
-We are aware that many people harbour much hatred towards the LGBT community.
+We are aware that many people harbour much hatred towards the LGBTQ+ community.
 That is why such events are important.
 It serves to foster understanding, and through that, there is hope for trust and social cohesion.